csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 WHEN I talk with another entrepreneur,
 THEN he shares his experience with me and help me.

-4. As an investor,
+4. As a starting up entrepreneur,
-I want to know more about situations of the starting up business in my area, So that I knew which business should I invest.
+I want to know what kind of preparations I need to do before I start up my business, So that my business will be ready to start,
 Given I do not know what is the local trend,
-WHEN I read through data about starting up companies in my region, THEN I knew what options do I have.
+WHEN I meet with the guidance staff from our website, THEN I knew that I need to prepare before startups, include funds, certificates etc.

-5. As an investor,
+5. As a starting up entrepreneur,
-I want to know the starting up business in my area,
+I want to have a proper business model with identified customer So that I can specifically target my users.
-So that I could find out businesses that I am interested in.
-Given I do not know what starting up businesses do we have this year, WHEN I go to the campaign for financial supports,
-THEN I find out the company I have interests.
+Given I have no previous experience,
+WHEN I asked for professional supports from the organization, THEN I have the most fit business model for me.

 ----
 ## Intellectual Property Confidentiality Agreement